microdotblog/help.micro.blog/_posts/2016-02-03-mirroring-to-github.md

 To enable GitHub archiving, click on Posts → Design and enter a GitHub repository name.
 Only include the repository name, not a full URL.
 When you save your blog settings, Micro.blog will prompt you to sign in to your GitHub account.

 The repository must be public and must be on the same GitHub account you are signed in as, not a separate GitHub organization.
 Micro.blog will not have access to any private repositories.
+Make sure the GitHub repository is not empty.
+(If it's a new repository, you can initialize the repository with a README from GitHub.)

 To disable archiving and sign out of GitHub, clear the repository name and save your blog settings again from the Posts → Design tab.